 Italian Affogato: When Espresso Meets Ice Cream

-An affogato is the kind of dessert that proves simplicity can be unforgettable.
-With just two ingredients hot espresso and cold gelato or ice cream—you get pure magic in a cup.
-In fact, the word affogato literally means “drowned” in Italian, which perfectly describes what happens: a generous scoop of ice cream is drenched in freshly pulled espresso, melting into a sweet, creamy swirl.
+An affogato proves that simple desserts can still be unforgettable.
+With just two ingredients, hot espresso and cold gelato or ice cream you get pure magic in a cup.
+In fact, the word affogato literally means “drowned” in Italian.
+So, a scoop of ice cream is “drowned” in a fresh shot of espresso, then slowly melts into a sweet, creamy swirl.

 In Italy, affogato isn’t just a dessert, it’s a moment to pause and savor.
 Typically served as a light afternoon pick-me-up or a refreshing after-dinner treat.
 Whether you’re in a cozy neighborhood café or a sleek upscale restaurant, Italians keep it refreshingly simple.
 Usually, it’s just one shot of bold espresso poured over smooth, creamy vanilla gelato.
 No extras.
 No distractions.
 Just the perfect balance of hot and cold, rich and light.